Coronavirus (Covid-19) guidance

 With plenty of free parking available onsite, we are close to a range of shops and a short bus ride from leafy walks by the river Ouse and York’s historic town centre with its many attractions.

-For vacancy enquiries, brochure request, application forms and further information: call 01904 416904 or email: [email protected]
+For any other enquiries, brochure request, application forms and further information: call 01904 416904 or email: [email protected]

 Address: Lamel Beeches, 105 Heslington Road, York YO10 5BH.
 Telephone 01904 416904.